 A Time to Stir

-A Time to Stir makes use of more than six hundred newly-filmed interviews and tens of thousands of never-before-seen photographs, plus many hours of archival footage and audio recordings, to explore the hows and whys of the campus protests at Columbia University in 1968.
-A ten chapter, thirty-hour version of the documentary will be released in 2018.
+A Time to Stir makes use of nearly seven hundred newly-filmed interviews and tens of thousands of never-before-seen photographs, plus many hours of archival footage and audio recordings, to explore the hows and whys of the campus protests at Columbia University in 1968.
+A two-hour version of the documentary will be released in 2018.
 The ten chapter, forty-hour version is going to take a bit longer to finish.

 When the country

 into which I had just set my foot

 It was time for every man to stir.

 1968 was an extremely troubled year in modern history, with major social and political disturbances taking place around the industrialized world.
 Historian Alan Brinkley has written that the upheavals of the era “reflected, at least in part, the gap between bright expectations and reality.”
 This gap was all too apparent in the United States, where baby boomers were coming of age in the face of de jure racism and the waging of a war in Southeast Asia.
 But while 1968 was, as Maurice Isserman and Michael Kazin have noted, “the pivot of the American decade,” it was also the moment when “young radicals emerged from events tinged with violence to proclaim that a revolution was in the making.”